McUsr/isalis/README.md

   -c,--copyright: Prints out a copyright notice.

-  -v,--version:   Prints out the version of isalis.
+  -V,--version:   Prints out the version of isalis.

   -r,--report:    Prints a report containing every alias found in the file
                   arguments, and if they are bad.
 Broken aliases are